USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_intel_support_nc4.md

 /proj/ie/proj/CMAS/CMAQ/CMAQv5.5/build
 ```

-The gcc_install_cmaq55_cb6r5_m3dry.csh script uses this in a sed command, so it needs to be edited to reflect the absolute path on your system.
+The intel_2024_install_cmaq55_cb6r5_m3dry.csh script uses this in a sed command, so it needs to be edited to reflect the absolute path on your system.
 There is also a hard coded path for the openmpi library.

 Use the command:

-which mpirun to find the path to the library, note the path depands on the openmpi module that is used.
+which mpirun to find the path to the mpi library, note the path depands on the compiler and whether openmpi or intel mpi is used

-On my system for the gcc 9.1.0 compiler and the openmpi 4.0.1 the path was:
+On my system the path was:

 ```
-/nas/longleaf/apps-dogwood/mpi/gcc_9.1.0/openmpi_4.0.1/
+/nas/sycamore/apps/intel/2024.2.1/intel/oneapi/mpi/latest
 ```

 Modify the scripts to use the path on your system.

-Load the modules for your compiler and openmpi version and then run the library install script for the netcdf libraries.
+Load the modules for your compiler then run the library install script for the netcdf libraries.

 ```
-module load  gcc/9.1.0 openmpi_4.0.1/gcc_9.1.0
+module load intel/2024.2.1
 ```

 ### Run script to install the netcdf libraries:

 ```
-./gcc_install_netcdf_for_nc4_compression.csh
+./intel_2024_install_netcdf_for_nc4_compression.csh
 ```

 ### Run script to install the I/O API Library

 ```
-./gcc_install_ioapi_for_nc4_compression.csh
+./intel_2024_install_ioapi_for_nc4_compression.csh
 ```

 Note, if you obtain the following error: